dhcav/ShortcutsForJamfPro/checkOrUpdateLapsSettings/readme.md

 After running this Shortcut, use my [getLapsPassword-Webpage](https://github.com/dhcav/ShortcutsForJamfPro/blob/main/getLapsPassword-Webpage/getLapsPassword-WebPage.jpa.mac.mm.shortcut) Shortcut to retrieve the password for a given Mac.

-## Device Compatibility
+## Device/OS Compatibility:
-- iPhone: Yes
+- iPhone: ✅ (iOS 16)
-- iPad: Yes
+- iPad: ✅ (iPadOS 16)
-- Mac: Yes
+- Mac: ✅ (macOS 13 Ventura)
-- Apple Watch: Yes
+- Apple Watch: ✅ (watchOS 9)

-## Notes
+## Notes:
 - requires Jamf Pro version 10.46
-- if the Import Questions don’t work, the Shortcut will fail - be sure to check the correct fields below have been populated if you encounter an error on first run
+- if the Import Questions don’t work, the Shortcut will fail - be sure to check the correct fields below have been poopulated if you encounter an error on first run